Kavanaugh: Such a Brett

 He really is a Brett.
 In the midst of an endangered job interview for arguably the most prestigious job in America, Kavanaugh seemed — when he wasn’t yelling into the microphone like some kind of Will Ferrell caricature — almost gleeful about the chance to remind everyone about what a sweet bro he’d been, as if the matter under debate wasn’t whether he’d assaulted a woman back then, but just how cool he’d been.

 Top in his class, and all those service projects, too — or at least that one, having to do with — he strained to remember — that time he went to a …soup kitchen, was it?
 Eager to point out what a good Catholic boy he’d been (virgin, even).
 But still able to make time for ’skis with PJ and Mark, or taking Suzanne to the movies or BEACH WEEK.
 (Capitalization his, from June 1982.)
 He liked — still really likes! — beer, beer, beer, BEER, not wine like a wimp or whiskey like some kind of a drunk!
 But still, he couldn’t have been drinking on a weeknight, because he’d have been lifting weights at Tobin’s house, he sneered at the Judiciary Committee, as if they were totally and uncoolly out of the loop for not knowing that he obviously would have been at Tobin’s house.
 (Do you even lift, bro?)
-He’d been to the legendary Five Star basketball camp, and he’d played not just cornerback but also wide receiver, let’s please make sure that’s entered into the official Senate record.
+He’d been to the legendary Five-Star basketball camp, and he’d played not just cornerback but also wide receiver, let’s please make sure that’s entered into the official Senate record.
 (Conspicuously, that stuff somehow didn’t come up when Cory Booker, an actual Division I football player, cross-examined him.)
 It must have been the first time in a Supreme Court nomination hearing that the judge used the phrase “busted my butt” — and he used it constantly.
 Asked to describe his friend Mark Judge, he offered “popular,” a glimpse at his value system.
 And while he didn’t remember having ever met Christine Blasey Ford (he only socialized with girls from the Catholic sister schools, he noted, before carefully listing each acceptable institution), he was happy to explain in detail just how he’d tried out for the varsity basketball team at Yale but unfortunately only made the JV.

 You perhaps saw glimpses of the teenage Brett in the way he seemed to shame that nerd Senator Whitehouse for not ever having played quarters, or the way that he lied so obviously and calmly about what “Devil’s Triangle” meant gave him the air of someone who knew exactly how to handle a prep-school disciplinary meeting.
 And the most breathtaking moment was when he bullied Amy Klobuchar, turning her highly relevant question about drinking to blackout around on her, moments after she’d disclosed her father’s alcoholism.
 It was the kind of belligerent aggression that made you think that a less supposedly mature Brett Kavanaugh might have been a nasty piece of work if you weren’t one of his friends, especially maybe a woman who wasn’t his friend.
 But if you are his friend, he’s gonna buy the tickets and rent the party bus.